Code-Institute-Submissions/OdoJoe-D15-Movie-Lovers-Store/README.md

 * Actual Outcome - While there is no 'Return to Shopping' button in the checkout summary, there is instead a 'Go to secure checkout' button.
 This meant that I was able to continue shopping with ease without the need to click a button.
 This is in fact a more user friendly approach without having the user to click a button.

 * Test passed - Yes, I note there is no return to shoppping button on the checkput summary but there doesnt need to be.
-Instead I left it up to the user to click 'Go to secire checkout' when theyre ready to do so.
+Instead I left it up to the user to click 'Go to secure checkout' when they are ready to do so.